proxmox/proxmox-backup/docs/calendarevents.rst

 * no Unix timestamps (e.g. `@12345`): instead use date and time to specify a specific point in time
-* no timezone: all schedules use the set timezone on the server
+* no timezone: all schedules use the timezone of the server
 * no sub-second resolution
 * no reverse day syntax (e.g. 2020-03~01)
 * no repetition of ranges (e.g. 1..10/2)

-Notes on scheduling
+Notes on Scheduling
 -------------------

-In `Proxmox Backup`_ scheduling for most tasks is done in the `proxmox-backup-proxy`.
-This daemon checks all job schedules if they are due every minute.
-This means that even if `calendar events` can contain seconds, it will only be checked once a minute.
+In `Proxmox Backup`_, scheduling for most tasks is done in the `proxmox-backup-proxy`.
+This daemon checks all job schedules every minute, to see if any are due.
+This means that even though `calendar events` can contain seconds, it will only be checked once per minute.

 Also, all schedules will be checked against the timezone set in the `Proxmox Backup`_ server.